 Images and editorial supplied by Jamestown-Yorktown Foundation

-The American Revolution Museum at Yorktown tells anew the story of the nation’s founding, from the twilight of the colonial period to the dawn of the Constitution and beyond.
-Stories of citizens and soldiers of the American Revolution unfold as comprehensive indoor exhibits and outdoor living history capture the transformational nature and epic scale of the Revolution and its relevance today.
+The American Revolution Museum at Yorktown tells the story of the nation’s founding, from the twilight of the colonial period to the dawn of the Constitution and beyond.
+Stories of citizens and soldiers unfold through immersive indoor exhibits and outdoor living-history experiences that capture the transformational nature and epic scale of the Revolution and its relevance today.

-From innovative computer-based interactives to intriguing touchable objects, “test your knowledge” question panels and fiber-optic displays, the new American Revolution Museum at Yorktown exhibition galleries offer an array of hands-on experiences that engage visitors in making a personal connection to the Revolutionary period.
+From innovative computer-based interactives to intriguing touchable objects, “test your knowledge” question panels to fiber-optic displays, exhibit galleries offer an array of hands-on experiences that allow visitors to make personal connection with the Revolutionary period.

-A truly national perspective comes to life in exhibit settings featuring close to 500 artifacts, including a Declaration of Independence broadside dating to July 1776; a June 1776 Philadelphia printing of the Virginia Declaration of Rights, one of the inspirations for the U.S. Declaration of Independence; a coronation portrait of King George III from the studio of Allan Ramsay; one of the two earliest known portraits done from life of an African who had been enslaved in the 13 British colonies that became the United States; and an extremely rare early southern American long rifle.
+Immersive gallery exhibits display rare artifacts, notably a July 1776 broadside of the Declaration of Independence; a June 1776 Philadelphia printing of the Virginia Declaration of Rights, one of the inspirations for the U.S. Declaration of Independence; a coronation portrait of King George III from the studio of Allan Ramsay; an extremely rare early southern American long rifle, and a portrait – one of the two earliest known – done from life of an African who had been enslaved in the 13 British colonies.

 Take an Active Role in History with Historical Interpreters in Outdoor Settings

 Vibrant outdoor living-history experiences come alive in a re-created Continental Army encampment and Revolution-era farm.
 Witness camp musket and artillery demonstrations, as historical interpreters describe and depict the daily life of American soldiers, from living quarters and food to military enlistment and medicine.